-Area Malfunction Potential Exceedance Preventative Measures Reactive Response 42 Flow control instrument failure causes low total water flow to PBS (temperature out of PBS does exceed high-high setting for TSHH-557 and Afterburner burners shut off).
+Area Malfunction Potential Exceedance Preventative Measures Reactive Response 42 causes low total water flow to PBS (temperature out of PBS does exceed high-high setting for TSHH-557 and Afterburner burners shut off).
 DRE, particulate, dioxins, metals, chlorides, CO.
-(1) There are two sources of make-up water.
 The first is from the city water booster pumps (P 17A/B).
-The second is from the city water supply.
-(2) Interlocks are set to stop spent activated carbon feed and increase the city water flow before reaching permitted parameter limit.
-(3) The instruments are on the Preventive Maintenance Program .
-(4) If leakage in the waste lines after the flow meters are present, they will be detected during routine walkthroughs of the area. spent activated carbon feed, an operator will manually stop waste flow upon identification of the malfunction.
+The second is from the city water If the automated preventative measures do not detect and stop spent activated carbon feed, an operator will manually stop waste flow upon identification of the malfunction.
 43 Loss of pH meter control instrument in pump (P-27) recycle water line.
-Chlorides (1) Interlocks are set to stop waste feed on the permitted parameter limit.
+Chlorides permitted parameter limit.
 (2) The pH control instruments are on a plant inspection checklist (3) inspection by operators.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
-44 Failure of caustic addition system (pump P-28 and/or P-29, pH meter, flow meter, low ambient temperatures causing caustic to congeal and therefore be unpumpable, etc.) Chlorides (1) Interlocks are set to stop spent activated carbon feed.
-(2) The pH control instruments are on a calibration and inspection checklist.
-(3) inspection by operators and/or maintenance personnel.
-If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+44 Failure of caustic addition system (pump P-28 and/or P- 29, pH meter, flow meter, low ambient temperatures causing caustic to congeal and therefore be unpumpable, etc.) Chlorides carbon feed.
+(2) The pH control instruments If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 45 Failure of DP instrument causes low packed bed differential pressure drop.
-Chlorides (1) A low packed bed differential pressure will cause an alarm.
+Chlorides A low packed bed differential pressure will cause an alarm.
 (2) The instrument is on a calibration and inspection program.
 (3) Inspection by operators and/or maintenance personnel.
 After hearing the alarm, the operator will shut feed off to the furnace.
 46 Poor water distribution through the packing due to plugging in the packed bed scrubber.
 Particulate, metals, chlorides.
 Packing will be inspected routinely during select shutdowns. based on routine inspections during select shutdowns.
-47 Pump, impeller, sprays/strainer plugged Particulate, metals, chlorides.
-Packing and impeller will be inspected routinely during select shutdowns.
-Packing will be adjusted (if needed), based on routine inspections during select shutdowns.
-48 Failure or overload of pump motor causes loss of pump (P- 27) to provide recycle water to PBS Particulate, dioxins, metals, chlorides.
-(P-27) is routinely inspected.
+47 sprays/strainer plugged Particulate, metals, chlorides. based on routine inspections during select shutdowns.
+48 motor causes loss of pump (P- 27) to provide recycle water to PBS Particulate, dioxins, metals, chlorides. carbon feed.
+(2) The PBS recycle water pump (P-27) is routinely inspected.
 (3) Inspections by operators and/or maintenance personnel If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
-49 Failure of level control instrument causes low level in Scrubber Water Equalization Tank (T-19) shuts down PBS recycle water pump (P-27) Particulate, metals, chlorides.
-(1) Low PBS recycle water flow from P-27 initiates interlock to stop spent activated carbon feed.
-(2) The scrubber water equalization tank (T-19) level gages are on a plant inspection checklist.
-(3) Inspection by operators and/or maintenance personnel If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+49 Failure of level control instrument causes low level in Scrubber Water Equalization Tank (T-19) shuts down PBS recycle water pump (P-27) Particulate, metals, chlorides. initiates interlock to stop spent activated carbon feed.
+(2) The scrubber water equalization tank (T-19) level gages are on a plant inspection If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.